KunyuHe/ML-Pipeline-for-Crowdfunding-Project-Outcome-Prediction/README.md

 Both models beat the baseline, which is the fraction of fully funded projects with a collecting time less than 60 days in the test set, 74.2%.
 This actually means that on a sample that is large enough, **these models are not much better than randomly guessing** in terms of accuracy.
 This is disappointing.

+However, the bright side of these models are that they both beat the benchmark in terms of precision across proportions of population nearly all the time. **This means that as long as our resources are limited, these models can help identify the projects that are at risk of failing to get fully funded within 60 days of posting with higher precision.**

 **Precision**